 How Many Shows Did Elvis Perform in Las Vegas?

-That is a truly amazing amount of shows for one singer, especially in light of modern performers, who would not consider undertaking such an intense schedule.
+That is an amazing number of shows for one singer, especially in light of modern performers, who would not consider undertaking such an intense schedule.

-Fortunately for us, there are several recorded performances of Elvis singing in Las Vegas from the time period.
+Fortunately, there are several recorded performances of Elvis singing in Las Vegas from the time.

 While in Vegas, Elvis also worked on his acting career, signing a seven-year deal with Paramount Pictures.
-This is an important fact because it is related to Elvis’ return to Las Vegas in 1969 and one of his most famous songs – “Viva Las Vegas”.
+This is an important fact related to Elvis’ return to Las Vegas in 1969 and one of his most famous songs – “Viva Las Vegas.”

-Alongside his singing career, Elvis worked intensively on film and had acted in 14 feature films by 1963!
-His 15th feature was the movie Viva Las Vegas, which was recorded in Vegas and later distributed by MGM Pictures.
+Alongside his singing career, Elvis was making movies and had acted in 14 feature films by 1963!
+His 15th feature was the movie Viva Las Vegas, recorded in Vegas and later distributed by MGM Pictures.

-Viva Las Vegas was directed by George Sidney and became one of the top-grossing films of 1964, while today being praised as one of Elvis’ best films.
+Viva Las Vegas was directed by George Sidney and became one of the top-grossing films of 1964.
+Today, it is praised as one of Elvis’ best films.

-Along with it, Elvis recorded his famous hit song “Viva Las Vegas”.
+At the same time, Elvis also recorded his famous hit song “Viva Las Vegas.”
 Both the movie and the song came out in 1964 and did great among the critics and fans.

-Another important musical milestone at the time was from his first gig at the International, which resulted in Elvis’s first live album.
-The LP From Memphis to Vegas / From Vegas to Memphis was actually a double album, containing – among other songs – several live recordings from his performances at the International.
+Another important musical milestone at the time was Elvis’s first live album.
+The LP From Memphis to Vegas / From Vegas to Memphis was a double album containing – among other songs – several live recordings from his performances at the International.